 Achieving a healthy weight requires a diet that has a total energy (or caloric) intake that is less than energy expended by metabolism, physical activity, and exercise.
 The average American diet consists largely of energy-dense, nutrient-poor foods with added sugars and solid fats, including grain-based baked goods, such as cookies, cakes, and yeast breads.
 Soft drinks represent another major source of calories in the typical American diet.
-Only 6% to 10% percent of daily calories should come from these sources, and while intake has decreased across all age groups and for both genders, it still exceeds the limit recommended by the USDA [64].
+Less than 6% of daily calories should come from these sources, and while intake has decreased across all age groups and for both genders, it still exceeds the limit recommended by the USDA [60].